 French Bulldog lifespan

 On average, French Bulldogs live 8-10 years.
 This is very low in comparison to other breeds in its weight range.
 However, if well-bred and cared for, it’s not unheard of for French Bulldogs to live more than 10 years.

 What is it like to live with a French Bulldog?

 Bulldogs commonly demonstrate a number of quirky traits, including wheezing, snoring, flatulence and slobber, as well as an assortment of snorts, grumbles and grunts.

 Some consider this to be a needy breed, which is hardly a surprise, as they were bred to be companions!
 They do not do well living alone outside, or with owners who work long hours.

-This is not a breed to go jogging or cycling with – their brachycephalic skulls do not allow for efficient breathing and heat regulation.
+Energy levels can vary from individual to individual.
+Some French Bulldogs are known to sleep for most of the day, while others can be very playful.
+For overall health and well being, it is recommended that you provide some form of daily activity to your Bulldog.
+This is not a breed to go jogging or cycling with however – their brachycephalic skulls do not allow for efficient breathing and heat regulation.
 Similarly, never leave your French Bulldog outside in the sun, or in a warm car, unattended, as they can quickly overheat.
 Keeping ice or cooling pads on hand is common practice for Frenchie owners.

 Interesting facts about French Bulldogs

 - French Bulldogs are one of the most popular dog breeds in the U.S!